 WCF supports a variety of bindings, but in Silverlight 3 only the following bindings are supported:

 BasicHttpBinding: Uses SOAP 1.1 to communicate with the server.
 This is the correct binding to use for most service scenarios.
 It is the only binding supported by the Add Service Reference tool in Silverlight 3, and the only binding supported in the ServiceReferences.ClientConfig file.
 When using this binding, especially to interoperate with non-WCF SOAP services, consult the list of protocol restrictions provided in Accessing SOAP Services.
 SOAP faults are not supported, for example.

 PollingDuplexHttpBinding: Used to establish a duplex connection to a service, where the service can spontaneously send messages to the client.
 For more information, see Building and Accessing Duplex Services.

-CustomBinding: You can use binding elements provided in Silverlight to build a custom binding, or you or third-party vendors can build custom bindings.
+CustomBinding: You can use binding elements provided in Silverlight to build a custom binding, or you or third-party vendors can build custom bindings yourself.
 For more information, see Custom Bindings.
-Note that only the following binding elements are provided in Silverlight 4:
+Note that only the following binding elements are provided in Silverlight 3:

 TextMessageEncodingBindingElement: This binding element supports the Textual encoding of XML.
 Only SOAP 1.1 is supported.
 WS-Addressing and MTOM are not supported.
 For more information, see the Supported Protocols section in Accessing SOAP Services.

-BinaryMessageEncodingBindingElement: This binding element supports the .NET Binary Format for XML used to encode messages.
+BinaryMessageEncodingBindingElement: This binding element is supports the .NET Binary Format for XML used to encode messages.